tylerhuntington/biositing-docs/docs/user-guide/rest-api.md

 ### General Response Format

-All responses from the FTF-API are in the JavaScript Object Notation (JSON).
+All responses from the Biositing API are in the JavaScript Object Notation (JSON).
 XML is not supported currently.
 The responses generally are of the following form: